ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Proposed approach

 \subsubsection{Refusal Accuracy (RA)}

-As discussed in previous sections, an important aspect of evaluating QA systems in the clinical setting is the ability of the system to decline to respond when it cannot answer a question, or a question is not appropriate for the clinical context.
-This is essential especially in LLM-powered systems, where risks arise from a model's tendency to provide ungrounded responses.
-As current metrics do not capture this behaviour, we add the metric \textbf{Refusal Accuracy (RA)} to our triad.
+As discussed in previous sections, ensuring that a QA system appropriately declines to respond when a question is unanswerable or contextually inappropriate is critical in clinical settings, particularly for LLM-powered systems prone to generating ungrounded responses.
+Existing metrics do not capture this behavior, prompting us to introduce \textbf{Refusal Accuracy}.

-Refusal Accuracy is defined as the system's ability to deny a response when there is no relevant information available to answer the question.
-We use binary labels to indicate whether the system appropriately refuses to respond.
-We provide the prompt used to achieve this step in the appendix (\ref{lst:refusal_prompt}).
+Refusal Accuracy measures a system's ability to withhold a response when no relevant information is available.
+It is evaluated using binary labels indicating whether the system appropriately refuses to answer.
+The prompt used for this assessment is provided in Appendix~\ref{fig:RA prompt}.